1.WHO ARE WE

 10a.
 As a data subject you have a number of personal rights under data protection laws in relation to your personal data.
 These are:

-(1) Subject access requests - You have a right to access personal data that we hold as a data controller.
+(1) Access - You have a right to access and receive personal data including any supplementary information.

-(2) Right to be forgotten - In certain circumstances you have a right to request that your personal data be erased from the systems within our control.
+(2) Erasure - In certain circumstances you have a right to request that your personal data be erased from the systems within our control.

-(3) Rectification - You have a right to correct your personal data that we hold as a data controller.
+(3) Rectification - You have a right to have inaccurate personal data rectified or completed if it is incomplete.

-(5) Objection and restriction of processing - In certain circumstances, you have a right to object to or request we restrict our processing of your personal data.
+(5) Restrict processing - You have a right to request the restricting or suppression of your personal data.

 11a.
-If you would like to make a complaint about our use of the personal data you should contact our Data Protection Officer at the details above.
+If you would like to make a complaint about our use of the personal data you should contact our Data Protection Lead at DPO@ms-3.co.uk.
+We would, however, appreciate the chance to deal with your concerns before you approach the ICO so please contact us in the first instance.
 If we have not resolved your complaint, you can contact the UK data protection regulator, the Information Commissioner’s Office (ICO) (www.ico.org.uk).
-We would, however, appreciate the chance to deal with your concerns before you approach the ICO so please contact us in the first instance.